OfficeDev/O365-Android-Connect/README.md

 * [Android Studio](http://developer.android.com/sdk/index.html) version 1.0 or later.
 * [Java Development Kit (JDK) 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1#0) that includes the resources that you need to start building Office 365 apps.
+     > Note: If you already have a subscription, the previous link sends you to a page that says *Sorry, you can’t add that to your current account*.
+In that case use an account from your current Office 365 subscription.
 * A client id and redirect uri values of an application registered in Azure.
-The application must run the **Send mail as a user** permission:
+The application must run the **Send mail as a user** permission.
 You can also [add a native client application in Azure](https://msdn.microsoft.com/library/azure/dn132599.aspx#BKMK_Adding) and [grant proper permissions](https://github.com/OfficeDev/O365-Android-Connect/wiki/Grant-permissions-to-the-Connect-application-in-Azure) to it.

 ## Open the sample using Android Studio